cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes turned to her, his expression unreadable.
 "You may expect us at Blackwood Manor tomorrow.
 The chest will be found, Lady Blackwood."

-She exhaled slowly, her fingers tightening around the reticule in her lap.
+She exhaled slowly, her fingers tightening around the handbag in her lap.
 The relief on her face was evident, yet I could not shake the feeling that Holmes had already seen beyond the surface of this case.

 As the fire crackled in the hearth, I found myself watching him closely.
 He had not dismissed the missing chest as a simple inheritance matter.
 Nor had he asked after the will or financial disputes.
 His focus had been elsewhere—from the moment Lady Blackwood had spoken.